Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 Note that the connections from one LED to another are internal to the LED stick, so we only need to connect to the first LED.
 This is a good thing to try to do when using these individually addressable RGB LEDs.
 If you get close to 400 LEDs in one project (as I have) then you really do not want to solder all those connections between LEDs.

 ### TLDR Power and Wires
+The LED Sticks I ordered did not have pins on them for me to connect my jumpers to; I had to solder wires to them.
+I chose to use AWG24 wire for power and ground and AWG30 wire for the "serialdata" signal.<br>
+The silicon coated multi stranded AWG30 is my go-to for wiring up my projects.
+It carries enough current for most of the projects I do, is extremely flexible, and the silicon insulation doesn't melt or burn when I am soldering.
+It is available in an astonishing variety of colors and not too expensive.<br>
+The silicon coated multi stranded AWG24 wire for power and ground is in fact overkill, but it reminds me to discuss a little more about how to decide what guage of wire to use.

 These LEDs use power that adds up.
 We can use this to estimate the power
 - http://fastled.io/docs/3.1/group___power.html<br>
   - calculate_max_brightness_for_power_vmA(lots of parameters)